Mohamedaliabdikarim/Projeckt-one/README.md

 - The chosen colors are white and blue, aiming to mimic the sky and clouds.

 # Usage
 Navigate through the webpage to discover various moon-related content.[ Click on the media elements to view GIFs and videos, and enjoy the informative text sections](gallery.html).

-## Installation
-Moon Explorer is a web-based project, and no installation is required.
-Simply visit the project webpage [here](https://mohamedaliabdikarim.github.io/Projeckt-one/) to start exploring the moon.

-## Contributing
-Feel passionate about the moon?
-Contributions are welcome!
-Fork the repository, make your enhancements, and submit a pull request.
-Reach out to contact page.

-## Contact
-Have questions, suggestions, or just want to chat about the moon?
-Reach out to contact page.

-Happy moon exploration!

 # Features
 ---